MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/app-governance-app-policies-create.md

 - Enforce the app compliance policies for your organization.

-Use app governance to create OAuth policies for apps connected to Microsoft Entra ID, Google Workspace, and Salesforce.
+Use app governance to create OAuth policies for apps connected to Microsoft 365, Google Workspace, and Salesforce.

 <br>